tkareine/jekyll-minibundle/README.md

 ### Separating asset destination path from generated URL

-Use `render_basename_only: true` option of `ministamp` tag and `destination_baseurl` option of `minibundle` block to separate the destination path of the asset file from the generated URL of the asset.
+Use the `render_basename_only: true` option of the `ministamp` tag and the `destination_baseurl` option of the `minibundle` block to separate the destination path of the asset file from the generated URL of the asset.
 This allows you to serve the asset from a separate domain, for example.